-2. Any unsolicited, offensive behavior that inappropriately asserts sexuality over status as a student or an employee; unwelcome sexual advances; requests for sexual favors; and other verbal or physical conduct of a sexual nature when:
+2. Any unsolicited, offensive behavior in which a supervisor makes unwelcome sexual advances toward a subordinate or behavior in which a faculty or staff member makes unwelcome sexual advances toward a student; requests for sexual favors; and other verbal or physical conduct of a sexual nature when:

 a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of employment or academic admission or advancement;
+Submission to such conduct is made either explicitly or implicitly a term or condition of employment or academic admission, status, or advancement;

 b.
 Submission to or rejection of such conduct is used as the basis (or threatened to be used as the basis) for employment actions or academic decisions or evaluations; or